Want to improve your chances of landing a job? Lay out your resume correctly.

 - Combination

-You need to understand the nuanced differences between these resume layouts to choose one that is appropriate for you and the role you seek.
+You need to understand the nuanced differences between these layouts to choose one that is appropriate for you and the role you seek.
 Now, let’s see the three options for formatting your resume and how they differ:

 As the image illustrates, chronological resumes focus on work experience.
 This format is by far the most widely used in the job market, so recruiters and employers have come to expect it.

-Functional resumes put an emphasis on skills, downplaying a candidate’s work history.
+The functional resume layout places an emphasis on skills, downplaying a candidate’s work history.
 In some cases, this style will include a second or even third skills section.
 Combination resumes do precisely what the name suggests — combine the qualities of the chronological and functional by giving equal weight to experience and skills.

-Now, who should use each of these formats?That depends on where you are in your career.
+Now, who should use each of these formats?
+That depends on where you are in your career.

 Let’s run down which job seekers are suited for each format.